Millington, New Jersey: Demographics

+2020 census

 Education

 Students in public school attend the Long Hill Township School System for grades K-8 and attend Watchung Hills Regional High School in Somerset County for grades 9-12.
 Millington School is the only active school still located in the town.
 It houses grades 2-5 and had an enrollment of 505 students as of the 2005-06 school year.

 The Town Hall used to be used as the old school house of the town, originally built in the 19th century.

 Infrastructure

 Rail

 The town has a train stop on the Gladstone Branch of the NJ Transit rail line, Millington Station.
 Millington Station was built in 1901, after the West Line Railroad was extended from Summit to Bernardsville during the years 1870–71.
 Millington Station was entered into the National Register of Historic Places on June 22, 1984.
 Another building on the register is the Boyle/Hudspeth-Benson House.
 See List of Registered Historic Places in Morris County, New Jersey for other examples in the area.